peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 When in doubt always use a grey scale with an accent color.
 Purple is definitely on the rise.

+<p class="text__caption">Trending color schemes.</p>

 #### Color inspiration

 Unlike traditional graphic design, colors used on the web and mobile products are usually more reserved.
 You want to keep usability in mind, and choose high contrast schemes and use colors as part of the visual language.
 For example, you will probably have one or more accent colors that mean that an element is actionable.
 You don't want to confuse the user by using the same color on actionable (e.g. buttons) and static (e.g. text) elements.

-- Check out Awwwards for some distilled color inspiration for UI (keep project orientation in mind)
+- Check out [Awwwards](http://www.awwwards.com/) for some distilled color inspiration for UI (keep project orientation in mind)
-- Pantone color of the year, color books, Pantone nerd blogs (tinypmsmatch.tumblr.com/)
+- Pantone color of the year, color books, [Pantone nerd blogs](http://tinypmsmatch.tumblr.com/)
-- take a picture and analyse with Adobe Color (http://www.poppin.com/)
+- Take photos of cools stuff, especially industrial design, and analyse with [Adobe Color](color.adobe.com/)

 #### Color schemes